Healthdirect Free Australian health advice you can count on.

 Vaccines used in Australia are approved for use by the Therapeutic Goods Administration after a careful safety testing process.
 Overall, the chance that a vaccine will cause serious harm is extremely small.
 Being vaccinated is far less risky than the risk of getting a disease because you were not vaccinated.

-However, in some cases, your doctor may advise against vaccination, for example, if you have a weakened immune system due to certain diseases or medicines.
-Your doctor will ask about your general health and any medicines you take to make sure vaccination is safe for you.
+If you have a weakened immune system due to certain diseases or medicines, ask your doctor how this affects your vaccination schedule.
+Your doctor will review your general health and ask you about any medicines you take to make sure vaccination is safe for you.

 Rarely, a person may develop an allergic reaction to a vaccine.
 Always let your doctor know if you have any allergies or if you have reacted to a vaccine in the past.
 This will help them advise whether a particular vaccine is suitable for you.